Searching for reviews on a good Canon t3i bag?

 Here is a video that shows you an UN-conventional sling bag.
 The video does a good job of showing the benefits of sling bags:

-Zipper closure is a must.
-Yes, I know that Velcro can provide quicker access but zippered enclosure are a must for protecting your valuable cameras and lenses.
+ZIPPER CLOSURE.
+Yes, I know that Velcro can provide quicker access but zippered enclosure are more secure for protecting your valuable cameras and lenses.
 Velcro is fine for any pouches or pockets for other smaller accessories.

 The number of compartments and pouches both inside and outside the bag should be paid attention too.